-Until the notes are paid, Chile will maintain a principal paying agent in London, England and a registrar in New York City for the notes.
-Chile has initially designated the corporate trust office of the trustee as the place where the register will be maintained.
+Until the notes are paid, Chile will maintain a principal paying agent and a registrar in the City of New York.
+Chile has initially designated the corporate trust office of the trustee as the agency for each such purpose and as the place where the register will be maintained.
 In addition, Chile will maintain a paying agent and a transfer agent in Luxembourg where the notes can be presented for transfer or exchange for so long as any such series is listed on the official list of the Luxembourg Stock Exchange.
 Chile has initially appointed The Bank of New York Mellon (Luxembourg) S.A., located at Vertigo Building-Polaris, 2-4 rue Eugéne, Ruppert, L-2453, Luxembourg, to serve as its Luxembourg paying agent and transfer agent.
 You can contact the paying agents and transfer agent at the addresses listed on the inside back cover of this prospectus supplement.